coderaiser/putout/README.md

 Pass an array when you have a couple templates to exclude.

-`exclude` is cross-plugins function supported by core, when develop your plugin, please use other name to keep users ability to customize all plugins in a way the need to.
+`exclude` is cross-plugins function supported by core, when develop your plugin, please use other name to keep users ability to customize all plugins in a way they need to.

 ### Match